Skip to main content

 important

-The transactionId and checkoutToken should be associated and persisted with any given business transaction within the integrated solution, e.g. paying for the goods in a shopping cart during checkout may have one or more transactionId and checkoutToken pairs associated with it as a user attempts to pay using different payment options.
+The transactionId and checkoutToken should be associated and persisted with any given business transaction within the integrated solution, e.g., paying for the goods in a shopping cart during checkout may have one or more transactionId and checkoutToken pairs associated with it as a user attempts to pay using different payment options.
 This should be accessible to support staff and initially testers to submit any service requests relating to the integration process to help speed up the analysis.

 Render SmartPay Widget